Our RSS FeedFollow us on TwitterLike us on Facebook

 3. Compare Aid Offers

-At around the time your child receives his acceptance notification, he will also receive an award letter or email detailing every component of his financial aid package.
+At around the time your child receives notification that he has been accepted by a college, he will also receive a separate award letter or email detailing every component of his financial aid package (if you've applied for aid).
 Be aware that you can accept or decline any part of the offer, so you might choose to accept grants but decline loans.
-Once you’ve received all award letters, examine them carefully and compare what you’d pay at each college, including the terms of loans offered.
+Once you’ve received award letters from all colleges, examine them carefully and compare what you’d pay at each college, including the terms of loans offered.
 It might also be worth calling the financial aid office to ask what the likelihood is that your award for the years following freshman year will be comparable to the first year award.
 Finally, if your financial circumstances have deteriorated since you completed the FAFSA, you can ask the financial aid office to reconsider your award and you might get more aid.

 4. Send in Acceptance Forms